aieater/gpueater_nodejs/README.md

     }
 });
 ```
-In the case, the request has succeeded, then the API returns the following empty data.
+In the event, the request has succeeded, then the API returns the following empty data.
 {data:null, error:null}

-In the case, some errors occurred during the instance instantiation process, and then the API returns details about the error.
+In the event, errors occurred during the instance instantiation process, then the API returns details about the error.

 #### Launched instance list